TheDavSmasher/BossesHelper/README.md

 - If a `goto` attribute is provided, the Pattern will then go to the indicated Pattern with the matching index when the Pattern ends.
 - If a `repeat` attribute is provided alongside a `goto` attribute, the Pattern will loop however many times as specified in repeat.
 A value of 0 will run the Pattern once from top to bottom and then go to the given pattern.
 A value of 1 will execute twice and then run.
 It is defined as how many _additional_ loops will run until it ends.
 Only providing `goto` with no `repeat` is the same as providing `repeat` with value 0.
 - Alternatively, alongside a `goto` attribute, attributes `x`, `y`, `width`, and `height` can be provided.
 These attributes will delimit a rectangle at a given position.
 Whenever the Player is inside the given rectangle, it will go to the given pattern once the current action ends.
-  - The coordinates for the `x` and `y` attributes are global coordinates.
+  - The coordinates for the `x` and `y` attributes are room coordinates.

 `Random` nodes take no parameters.